-Acidic liquid carbon dioxide bubbles rise out of the seafloor at NW Eifuku volcano.
-To avoid destroying camera lenses and plastic fittings on Jason, the vehicle kept a safe distance from the rising CO2 bubbles.
-The inset at the upper right shows a few of the liquid CO2 bubbles photographed from a safe distance.
+Acidic liquid carbon dioxide bubbles rise from the sea floor at NW Eifuku volcano.
+To avoid destroying camera lenses and plastic fittings on the remotely operated vehicle (ROV) Jason, the vehicle kept a safe distance from the rising CO2 bubbles.
+The inset (upper right) shows a few of the liquid CO2 bubbles, photographed from a safe distance.
 Click image for larger view and image credit.

-Using the hydrothermal fluid and particle sampler (nicknamed "the beast") to sample hydrothermal water and microbes at NW Eifuku. on Jason dive 196.
+Here we use the hydrothermal fluid and particle sampler (nicknamed "The Beast") to sample hydrothermal water and microbes at NW Eifuku on the ROV Jason Dive 196.
 Click image for larger view, more information and image credit.

 NW Eifuku: Submarine Volcanoes and Global CO2 Increase